Skip to main content

 This is where you protect clarity.
 In one SEC-filed agreement, "Quarterly Business Reviews" appears in Section 13.0 on page 20 alongside required personnel and project-team oversight, and "Compliance with Law" appears in Section 31.0 on page 39.
 You do not need to mirror contract language exactly, but you should treat people, scope, and compliance as formal review topics, not side comments.
 If you need a filing workflow, start from SEC EDGAR search.

 Evidence in this block should include the exact SOW or specification item, what was delivered against it, any open client request with its bucket, and one current risk note.
-If compliance matters, use a placeholder such as "Add current compliance requirement after verification."
+If compliance matters and the requirement has not been verified, mark it as pending verification instead of naming a rule you have not checked.
 The tradeoff is simple: if you skip this block to keep the meeting pleasant, friendly requests often turn into assumed obligations later.

 Turn interest into a defined path.
 The client should leave knowing which option is approved now, which needs discovery, and which is parked.